Michael Young (industrial designer)

-Michael Young (born 23 August 1966) is a British industrial designer and creative director based in Hong Kong.
+Michael Young (born 23 August 1966) is a British industrial designer and creative director with offices in Hong Kong, Tokyo, and Milan.
 He works in the areas of product, furniture and interior design with studios in Hong Kong and Brussels.
-He is known for unconventional use of materials and manufacturing processes, and collaborations with brands such as KEF, Coalesse and MOKE International.
+He is known for unconventional use of materials and manufacturing processes, and collaborations with brands such as Brionvega, Cappellini, KEF, La Manufacture, and MOKE International.
 He is interested in "how disruption in society always has a design response, because it usually creates a need for things that perform."

 Life and career

 Young was born in Sunderland, England.
 He studied at Kingston University and graduated in 1993.
 Early in his career, he worked with the designer Tom Dixon in London.
+A grant from the Crafts Council in 1994 enabled him to produce his first collection.
+In 1997 he was selected by Sir Terrance Conran as the "Most Inspirational British Designer".

-In 1994 he started his own studio and operated in England, Iceland, Taiwan before settling in Hong Kong in 2006.
-Sir Terrance Conran selected Young as the Most Inspirational British Designer (1997).
+In 1994 he started his own studio and operated in England, Iceland, Taiwan before settling in Hong Kong in 2006 to avoid becoming a "European design casualty, wandering from trade fair to trade fair."
+Young has been the creative director for 100% Design Shanghai (2010, 2011, 2012), prior to which he was the creative director for 100% Design Tokyo (2008), and creative director of the Asian Aerospace show (2009).
+He is a frequent public speaker, panellist, and design award jury member.